mongodb/genny/README.md

     If you get python errors, ensure you have a modern version of python3.
     On a Mac, run `brew install python3` (assuming you have [homebrew installed](https://brew.sh/)) and then restart your shell.

+### Errors Mentioning zstd and libmongocrypt
+There is currently a leak in Genny's toolchain requiring zstd and libmongocrypt to be installed.
+If the `./run-genny install` phase above errors mentioning these, you may need to install them separately.

+On macOS, you can `brew install zstd` and `brew install mongodb/brew/libmongocrypt`.
+On Ubuntu, you can apt-install zstd, but will need to manually install libmongocrypt using the instructions in its [source repo](https://github.com/mongodb/libmongocrypt).
+If choosing to build from source, make sure you run `make install` to install globally after cmaking the project.

+After installing these dependencies, re-running the `./run-genny install` phase above should work.

 ## IDEs and Whatnot